Research in Canada: NRC-MITACS-RWTH Globalink Research Award ProgramCopyright: © National Research Council Canada

 Mitacs will review the application, in collaboration with the NRC.
 After the decision has been made, Mitacs will inform applicants about the outcome of the application.

-If you are a researcher working at RWTH Aachen University, the NRC, or at a Canadian university wishing to cooperate with RWTH Aachen and NRC, it is also possible to proactively develop new projects with colleagues from the respective partner institutions.
-If you are interested in doing so, please contact Dr. Daniel Holder to discuss further.
+If you are a researcher working at RWTH Aachen University, the NRC, or at a Canadian university wishing to collaborate with RWTH and the NRC, it is also possible to proactively develop new projects with colleagues from the respective partner institutions.
+If you are interested in doing so, please contact Jan Müller to discuss further.